alirtabul/ninos_story/success.md

 ### Conclusion: Practicality Prevails

-In all our analyses, a clear pattern emerges—practical features play a paramount role in determining a movie's box office success.
+In all our analyses, a clear pattern emerges—practical features play an important role in determining a movie's box office success.
 The budget, movie runtime, release year, and genre, especially drama, weigh heavily in the equation.

 ## The Diversity Factor